Multiple Hereditary Exostoses (MHE)

 - Osteotomy of the radius to straighten a crooked wrist: the radius bone is cut and a metal plate is placed to hold the bone in the corrected position

-- Stunting the growth plate of the radius by inserting a screw or small plate
+- Stunting the growth plate of the radius by inserting a screw or small plate.

 How does MHE affect the legs?

 Limb length discrepancy is commonly seen patients with this disease.
-Ten to fifty percent of patients have been reported to have a limb length discrepancy of 2 cm (0.8 in) or more.
+Ten to fifty percent of patients have been reported to have a leg length discrepancy of 2 cm (0.8 in) or more.
 The femur is affected twice as often as the tibia.
 The femur and tibia are involved in about 80% of patients and the fibula in about 60% of patients.
 Patients may develop knock knees.
 Exostoses near the ankle can affect growth, causing pain, decreased joint movement and angular deviation; up to 50% of patients can be affected with ankle issues.
 About 50% of individuals with the MHE have lesions of the upper femur, which can limit hip motion and even cause partial dislocation of the hip joint.

 What are the treatment options when MHE affects the legs?